adonisjs-community/adonis-packages/README.md

 - [BentoCache](https://bentocache.julr.dev/)
 - [Japa](https://japa.dev/)

 If you are looking for a good starting point to learn AdonisJS, then this repo may be a good starting point for you.
-It is a simple website, but it covers a lot of concepts like :
+It is a simple website, but it covers a lot of concepts like:

 - How we can super easily build a monolithic application using AdonisJS, InertiaJS and VueJS and still have a SPA feeling.
 No state management, routing, API calls, loading spinners, error management needed front-end side.
 - IoC container and Dependency injection using AdonisJS.
-For example, we leverage them to easily test our controller and comands without having to fetch real data from NPM and Github APIs
+For example, we leverage them to easily test our controller and commands without having to fetch real data from npm and GitHub APIs
-- Developping custom commands with pretty prompts and spinners using AdonisJS Ace
+- Developing custom commands with pretty prompts and spinners using AdonisJS Ace
-- Testing commands, controllers, and service using IoC container, Api Client, and Inertia test helpers
+- Testing commands, controllers, and service using IoC container, API Client, and Inertia test helpers
 - [End-to-end testing](./tests/browser/) using Playwright
-- [Dockerizing the application](./Dockerfile) in order to make it easy to deploy
+- [Dockerize the application](./Dockerfile) in order to make it easy to deploy
-- Github Actions CI/CD : we use Github Actions to run our [tests, check linting, type checking](.github/workflows/checks.yml) and [build the application image](.github/workflows/on-push-to-main.yml) before deploying it to our server
+- GitHub Actions CI/CD: we use GitHub Actions to run our [tests, check linting, type checking](.github/workflows/checks.yml) and [build the application image](.github/workflows/on-push-to-main.yml) before deploying it to our server
-- Caching using Bentocache : instead of calling the NPM and Github APIs on each request, we use a 2-layer ( Memory + Sqlite ) cache system to store the data and refresh it only when needed.
+- Caching using BentoCache: instead of calling the npm and GitHub APIs on each request, we use a 2-layer (Memory + SQLite) cache system to store the data and refresh it only when needed.
 See [./config/cache.ts](./config/cache.ts) for more details.
-- How to setup Vite / Eslint ( [Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new) ) / Prettier / Tsconfig
+- How to setup Vite/ESLint ([Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new))/Prettier/TSconfig
 - Payload validation using VineJS

 ## Contributions